-Please allow 7-10 business days to receive your authorization to test email.
+Please allow 7-10 business days to receive your Authorization to Test form.
 This will allow you to schedule your examination.

 QUESTIONS?

 All questions related to the certification program and application process may be directed to info@cdms.org.
 You may also call the CDMS Office at 1-844-681-8156.